 I am pleased to introduce you to the Department of Molecular and Human Genetics at Baylor College of Medicine.
-We strive to transform medicine with the practice and science of genetics and genomics.
-The integrated research, clinical, and diagnostic activities housed within our department have led in the transformation of genetic medicine.
-In spite of the challenges of the COVID19 pandemic, our team continues to excel in all aspects of our mission.
+Our mission is to transform medicine with the science and practice of genetics and genomics.
+The integrated research, clinical and diagnostic activities housed within our department have made great strides in the evolution of genetic medicine.

-We continue to be leaders in the diagnostic testing arena with our joint venture with H.U.
-Group Holdings, Inc., Baylor Genetics.
-This jointly governed laboratory continues to support the academic mission and innovation of the department while promising to extend the impact of genetic diagnostic testing world-wide including, most recently, for infectious diseases.
+We continue to lead in the diagnostic testing arena with Baylor Genetics, our joint venture with H.U.
+Group Holdings, Inc. This jointly governed laboratory continues to support the academic mission and innovation of the department while promising to extend the impact of genetic diagnostic testing worldwide including, most recently, for infectious diseases.

 In addition, new and continuing consortia with the National Institutes of Health and industry are leading to new gene discoveries and advancements in the implementation of genetics and genomics.
-These consortia include the All of Us program, the Undiagnosed Diseases Network, the Centers for Mendelian Genomics, the Knockout Mouse Phenotyping Program, the Center for Precision Medicine Models, Clinical Genome Resource, Clinical Sequencing Evidence-Generating Research, and the Rare Diseases Clinical Research Network.
+These consortia include the All of Us program, GREGoR: Genomic Research to Elucidate the Genetics of Rare disease, the Knockout Mouse Phenotyping Program, the Center for Precision Medicine Models, Clinical Genome Resource, Clinical Sequencing Evidence-Generating Research, and the Rare Diseases Clinical Research Networks.

 Brendan Lee, M.D., Ph.D.

 Robert and Janice McNair Endowed Chair in Molecular and Human Genetics